 Whatever you do, don’t ignore the lawsuit.
 Even if you don’t think you owe that debt.
-Responding to a debt collector’s lawsuit in court will likely put you in a better situation, cost you less in fees, and give you more control over how you repay the debt.
+Responding to a debt collector’s lawsuit will likely put you in a better position, cost you less in fees, and give you more control over how you repay the debt.

 - Answer the lawsuit, which you may have to do in writing or by showing up to court — or both.
-The papers that say the debt collector is suing you will tell you what to do.
+The legal papers you got will tell you what to do and give you deadlines.

 - Look over your records about the debt and any information you may have gotten from the collector, including the validation information that debt collectors must send you.

-- Spot any issues with the lawsuit.
-It’s the collector’s responsibility to prove the lawsuit claims.
-They must prove that you’re the person who owes the debt, the debt amount is accurate, including any interest or fees, and you owe the debt to them and not to someone else.
+- Review the lawsuit claims carefully.
+It’s the collector’s responsibility to prove their case.
+They must show that you’re the person who owes the debt, the debt amount is accurate (including any interest or fees), and you owe the debt to them and not to someone else.
 If the debt is old, make sure the time for the collector to sue hasn’t already expired (this is also called “time-barred debt”).

 Going to court can feel overwhelming to do alone.
 But there are options to get legal help, including

-- Free or reduced-fee legal help, if you have a low income.
+- Getting free or reduced-fee legal help, if you have a low income.
 To find a legal aid organization near you, use the Legal Service Corporation’s search tool.
-Or search for a pro bono (free legal help) program using the American Bar Association’s pro bono directory.
+Or search for a pro bono (free legal help) program using the American Bar Association’s pro bono resource directory.

-- Free online answers to debt collection questions from an attorney in your state, which you may be able to get at lawhelp.org.
+- Looking up free online answers to debt collection questions from an attorney in your state, which you may be able to get at LawHelp.org.

 - Hiring an attorney, if you can afford it.
 Find a lawyer in your state using the American Bar Association’s Directory.
 Be sure to ask if they have experience with consumer law, debt collection defense, or the Fair Debt Collection Practices Act.

 Debt collectors must follow the federal Fair Debt Collection Practices Act when contacting you about a debt.
 Report any problems you have with a debt collector to